fgnass/react-api-query/README.md

 # 🌸 react-api-query

-Hooks to use [react-query](https://tanstack.com/query/v4) with a typed API client.
+React hooks to use [TanStack Query](https://tanstack.com/query/v4) with a typed API client.

 ## More types, less typing!

-Assume you have a an API like this:
+Assume you have an API like this:

 ```ts
 interface User {